rcshubhadeep/spark-kafka/README.md

 __All these steps involving Kafka and other related softwares are going to run the entire setup in your local machine.
 As a single node setup.
 You can, however, set them up in a remote server / cluster if you so wish.
 That practically changes nothing to the code; almost.__

+## To test some producer and consumers

+The code in this basic example project is almost self sufficient.
+If you have followed properly the instructions above then you need not to setup or configure anything else.
+Assuming that you had indeed followed the process of initial set up and had been successful in doing so here is what you need to do to run a sliding window based producer and consumer.